Phonics

 To help at home:

 Your child will start to bring books home as soon as they start in Nursery.
-Please help them to read and give lots of praise!
+Even just 5 minutes a night will support your child to recognise sounds, blend them in words and become more confident and fluent within their progression!

 Useful websites for Parents